User Experience – User Engagement is Important to rank Your Website With Google

 Briefly, loading speed is how fast your website loads.
 Most users will leave it if it takes longer than 2 seconds for the website to load.
 When this happens, Google knows that users don’t like your site, and neither will Google, and you will receive a lower ranking.
 Next is Ease of Use.
 Google will rate your site on how well users engage with your site or what their user experience was.
 Are viewers on your website for 5 minutes or 30 seconds?
 Google knows you have a user-friendly and engaging place if viewers are on your site for 5 minutes.
 That will score you points with Google and earn you a higher ranking on Google search.
 Lastly is Security, how secure your site is.
 Can your website be hacked?
 Is it safe to process credit cards?
 Google verifies that your site is protected by seeing that your website address starts with HTTPS, not HTTP.
 A secure site will also earn you a higher ranking in Google searches.

 It is imperative to check these benchmarks on your mobile site.
 Responsiveness is vital.
 How does your website appear on a mobile device?
 Is your website easy to read?
 Does it look attractive on a mobile device?
 These aspects are crucial for Google to give your business a good ranking.
 To see if your website can pass Google’s benchmarks, just click UX.
-Give the website visitor a good user experience, and Google will do the rest,
+Website design is key to allowing your visitor a good user experience, and Google will do the rest,